Can you spot the errors in the intro to this story?

 Lets say that your reaching out to someone you’ve never met, you want to write a great cover letter for a job application.
 If its riddled with errors; it’s like showing up to an interview with clothes full of holes, says Laura Monerris Oliveras, writing and learning specialist with NAIT’s Learning Services, which provides workshops to improve students skills in everything from math to time management to grammar.

 Now that the errors above have convinced you that I’m completely unqualified to write this article, let’s sort them out.
-Check out the corrections below, which highlight some of the most common errors Monerris Oliveras sees in her grammar workshops for students, as well as in the world each day.
+Check out the corrections below, which highlight some of the most common errors Monerris Oliveras has seen in grammar workshops for students, as well as in the world every day.

 If its riddled with errors;